The Gauge Theory of Measurement-Based Quantum Computation: Preparations for the MBQC gauge theory

 \section{Preparations for the MBQC gauge theory}

-To set the stage the presentation of the MBQC gauge theory in Section~\ref{MBQCgauge}, we introduce two additional ingredients in this section: a group valued label for the measurement outcomes with respect to the adapted basis \eqref{orot}, and an algorithm for performing MBQC on a ring.
+To set the stage for the presentation of the MBQC gauge theory in Section~\ref{MBQCgauge}, we introduce two additional ingredients in this section: a group-valued label for the measurement outcomes with respect to the adapted basis \eqref{orot}, and an algorithm for performing MBQC on a ring.